 With such a helpful error message, I decided to try Simple Scan, which opened, but failed when asked to scan, complaining it was "unable to connect to scanner".
 After searching the web significantly, I was lucky enough to find the solution, given by another poor LaserJet user.
 The solution is to install hplip-gui, launch HP Toolbox, and install a proprietary plugin for that scanner.
 While that solution does fix the problem, if the M227fdn does require a proprietary plugin to scan, it's easy to consider HP Linux Imaging and Printing's table of supported printer models, which lists the M227fdn as having "Full" support and as having "Scan to PC", as fraudulently misleading.

 The LaserJet has a relatively powerful web interface, but reports cannot be viewed, only printed.
 Inexcusably, the 10 reports offered, including the usage report, can only be directly printed on the LaserJet, even with firmware 20180510.
-Want to see how many pages you actually printed before buying a new cartridge?
-Sorry, that won't be possible if your current cartridge is empty.
+If you want to see how many pages you actually printed before buying a new cartridge, you can thankfully use Supplies Status in the Home tab.
+That will also give you the total number of pages printed (in fact, the number printed with your drum, which should support about 18400).

 I thought setting up the scanner on Windows would be easy, but I was overestimating HP once again.
 After installing HP's software, I was somewhat able to scan using Microsoft's built-in utility, but I could not see a user-friendly application from HP.
 I tried the menu entry "HP TWAIN Administration".
 It is not clear whether that application is purely administrative or if it's supposed to allow scanning directly.
 The home screen says to click on "Numériser" ("Scan" in French), but there is no such button.
 The name suggests it's just an administrative tool, but I could not find where the presets controlled there show up.